Pianos provide a great extracurricular activity for kids. Here, we’ve reviewed 7 things you should know before your child begins playing the piano.

 Your kid will have valuable knowledge and won’t find it difficult to learn and advance in piano lessons, as you would have already put the basics in check.

 It is only right as a parent to support the musical journey of your child.
-Be patient, support and motivate them.
-Ensure that you give them the freedom to exercise their potential and further enhance their creativity.
+Be patient, support, and motivate them.
+There are many things you should know before your child begins playing the piano.
+Therefore, ensure that you give them the freedom to exercise their potential and further enhance their creativity.

 Piano lessons boast of a lot of benefits-mentally, physically and even emotionally.
 So, seeing your child through it is a way of establishing a solid-minded individual.